MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

   For more information on using WinRT APIs in your WinUI 3 Desktop app, see [Windows Runtime APIs available to desktop apps](https://docs.microsoft.com/windows/apps/desktop/modernize/desktop-to-uwp-supported-api
 ).

-- [Windows.UI.ViewManagement.UISettings.ColorValuesChanged Event](https://docs.microsoft.com/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged) is no longer supported in Desktop apps.
+- The [UISettings.ColorValuesChanged Event](https://docs.microsoft.com/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged) and [AccessibilitySettings.HighContrastChanged Event](https://docs.microsoft.com/uwp/api/windows.ui.viewmanagement.accessibilitysettings.highcontrastchanged) are no longer supported in Desktop apps.
 This may cause issues if you are using it to detect changes in Windows themes.

 - This release includes some experimental APIs.
 These have not been thoroughly tested by the team and may have unknown issues.
 Please [file a bug](https://github.com/microsoft/microsoft-ui-xaml/issues/new?assignees=&labels=&template=bug_report.md&title=) on our repo if you encounter any issues.